 “After some time, he said: ‘If one of my students would miraculously open the shrine, I would be utterly grateful.’

-“Now the hinged panel opened and a monk-boy crawled out groveling for forgiveness.
+“Now the box opened and a monk-boy crawled out groveling for forgiveness.
 He wore red robes and held a smoking cricket.
 ‘I’m sorry, Virgil Skyy!
 I know monks should not smoke outside ceremonies, so I found this hidden place to indulge.
 I did not know it was a shrine!
 I’ve spoilt holy ground!’

 “Jango examined the smoldering cricket-butt.
 ‘I’ve lost my tolerance.
 I’m already having visions.’